Fixed rope routes

 Description

-• The third section, rated extremely difficult (K5/D), requires advanced physical skills to overcome the overhangs and slopes that make it up.
+• The last part is rated K5/D as very demanding.
+This requires advanced skills to overcome the overhangs and steep passages encountered.

 Turn-by-turn directions

-From the Saillon St-Laurent bus stop, head towards the Salentze bridge and walk upstream.
-If you are arriving by car, park at Place Farinet, then follow the white ‘Via Farinetta’ signs.
+From the Saillon St-Laurent bus stop, walk to the Salentze Bridge and follow the river upstream.
+If you arrive by car, you can park at Place Farinet and then follow the white signs "Via Farinetta".

-From Les Moulins, cross the wooden bridge, then take the path directly to your left along the river (not shown on our map).
-When the path through the forest reaches the road, continue to the left.
-You will come to a fork in the road where there is a sign for ‘Grottes des géants’.
-From here, take the path along the river to the bridge, and cross it.
-Climb the ladder and the few natural steps to the start of the Via Ferrata.
+From Les Moulins, cross the wooden bridge and then take the path directly to your left that runs along the river – this is not shown on the map.
+When the forest path reaches the road, continue left.
+You will then reach a fork where a sign labeled "Grottes des géants" is located.
+Here, follow the path along the river to a bridge that you cross.
+Climb the ladder and some natural steps up to the start of the via ferrata.

-The via ferrata is annually closed between the start of December to the end of March.
+The via ferrata is closed annually from early December to late March.

 Start